eesha-1/password-security-analyser/README.md

 An application designed to analyse password strength and security.
-Built using Python.
+Built using Python, Flask, HTML and CSS.

 Key features implemented:
 • Password strength scoring